northle/docs/src/docs/basics/mail.md

 ```
 :::

-In order to send an email, use thr `send` method:
+In order to send an email, use the `send` method:

 ::: code src/mail/mail.controller.ts
 ```ts